gizatechxyz/orion/docs/apis/operators/tensor/tensor.asinh.md

 ## Returns

-Returns a new tensor in `FixedType` with the hyperblic cosine of the elements of the input tensor.
+Returns a new tensor in `FixedType` with the hyperblic sine of the elements of the input tensor.

 ## Examples